 Ollie is a provider of fresh home delivered dog food.
 Their recipes are prepared and pre-portioned before being delivered frozen straight to customer’s doors.

-They base the portion size on a number of factors that you enter when you sign up for their service.
+Ollie base the portion size of their deliveries on a number of factors that you enter when you sign up for their service.
 This includes a dog’s age, weight, and breed, among others.

 While fresh home delivered food services such as Ollie are more expensive than traditional dry kibble, they are not as expensive as many would imagine.

 The home-delivered dog food market has grown significantly in recent years with some of Ollie’s competitors, such as Nom Nom, Grocery Pup, Pet Plate, and The Farmer’s Dog, seeing growth as high as 500% year on year.

 Ollie Product Range